SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

         }
     }

-**Transmit rate** is the interval at which, the data from agent is sent to the platform.
-For example: if the transmit rate is 5 seconds, the data will be queued up at the agent side and sent to the platform after every 5 seconds.
+**Transmit rate** is the interval at which the data from the agent is sent to the platform.
+For example: If the transmit rate is 5 seconds, the data will be queued up at the agent side and sent to the platform after every 5 seconds.
 In case of measurements, if the number of measurements is more than 1, the measurements will be grouped and sent to the platform in batches.
-If number of measurements in the queue is more, maximum batch size will limit to 200 measurements in a single request (default is 200, but configuable in snmp-agent-gateway.properties).
+In case of a large number of measurements in the queue, the maximum batch size will limit to 200 measurements in a single request (default is 200, but configurable in *snmp-agent-gateway.properties*).
 If the transmit rate is set to zero, the data will be sent to the platform as and when they are created.